-The Leadership Race is our annual election for Students to choose their Full-Time Officer Team, Network & Student Group Committees and Department Reps for the following academic year.
-Want to nominate yourself?
-Join the race by clicking "Stand in Election".
+The Leadership Race is our annual election for students to choose your leaders for the following academic year.

 Eligibility in Union Elections

 In order to participate (nominate yourself and vote) in the Leadership Race you must be a Current Student and be a member of the Union on the eligibility deadline of midday on the 2nd March (the same as nominations closing.

 Status as a Current Student depends entirely on how the University categorise you according to your progression through your course.
 Your status may change if you have handed in your final piece of work, your teaching has finished or if you are only completing resits this academic year.

 have "opted in" and shared your data with the Students' Union by midday on the 2nd of March.
 You must also be a Current Student on that deadline day to be able to participate.

 If you need more info on whether you are a Current Student (or will be at the deadline), or on how to "opt in" and share your data to become a member of the Union, please click here to find out more.

 Fancy a chat?
 Our friendly Student Voice Team are here to support candidates, voters and University staff.
 If you have any questions, problems or suggestions, please contact us using the details below.